Rover656/Ngine/docs/pages/platform_support.md

 Ngine primarily supports native Windows games and therefore Windows will have every feature (where applicable).

 ### Graphics APIs
-Windows supports both OpenGL and DirectX (via ANGLE) graphics APIs.
+Windows supports OpenGL, OpenGL ES (via ANGLE) and DirectX graphics APIs.

 ### Building
 To build, you must have at least Visual Studio 2017 installed with relevant workloads.
 Once installed, run the VS command line and run the following: